iaamar/iaamar/README.md

 ## Hello, I'm Amar
-<a href="https://nagargojeamar.lovable.app" target="_blank">Gen AI Portfolio</a>

 <br/>

 I am a graduate student at Northeastern University.
-I have 3 years of work experience in Software & AI development and is focused in niche software development such as Java, MERN, GenAI, AR, VR & Swift.
+I have 3 years of work experience in Software development and is focused in niche software development such as Java, MERN, GenAI, AR, VR & Swift/Kotlin.

 <div>
 - ⚡ Currently building realtime software and critical systems both in healthcare domain but not limited<br>
-- 💡 Cofounder @ AetherAR<br>
-- 🧠 Certified GenAI Professional<br>
 - 📫 Reach out @ <a href="https://www.linkedin.com/in/amarcs" target="_blank">linkedin</a> or nagargoje.a@northeastern.edu

 </div>